catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 #### Author & Lifecycle Field

-While you can set an author's name and a Lifecycle status, which is shown very prominently at the beginning of each question, you can neither filter for it, nor do bulk operations based on it.
+While you can set an author's name and a Lifecycle status, which is shown very prominently at the beginning of each question, you can neither filter for it (in the Test question overview), nor do bulk operations (in the Question Pool and Test overview) based on it.
 We should either add features that make this information actually usable or consider removing them from one of the most visible places of the form.

 #### Thumbnail Size